Spaces Available: SOLD OUT

 Albuquerque October 14: El Vado Hotel This vintage hotel was just completely renovated – and has what Tom calls “very swanky” rooms.
 Call the front desk and ask for the Tom Bol Photo Workshop Group at (505) 361-1667.
 Choose between the standard King approx. $109/night or the King Suites approx. $159/night.

 Holbrook October 16: We have rooms reserved at the Wigwam Motel for our group.
 Singles are currently $69 and doubles are $76.
 This is a small motel so be sure to book early.
+Call 928-524-3048 between the hours of 3 pm and 9 pm.
 Ask for the Tom Bol Photo Workshop group when booking.

 Flagstaff October 17: We move to the Drury Inn in Flagstaff for all the modern convenience you need to prepare your picture story for the final critique session on Sunday morning.
 These rooms will not be open for reservations until October 2019.
 Ask for the Tom Bol Photo Workshop group when booking.